 Sure, a nudge at scale costs a bit to set up, but its effects usually kick in fast.
 For example, since it’s become mandatory to report carbon emissions, the emissions themselves have gone down significantly – just because companies have to be transparent.
-No law says they have to emit fewer carbon dioxide, yet because critics can point fingers, businesses naturally compete to be eco-friendlier.
+No law says they have to emit less carbon dioxide, yet because critics can point fingers, businesses naturally compete to be eco-friendlier.

-Another cool state-side nudge is the dollar-a-day program, which gives teenage mothers $1 each day they don’t get pregnant again. $365 may sound like a lot, but is much cheaper than having to take care of a newborn or trying to relocate it to a good family.
+Another cool state-side nudge is the dollar-a-day program, which gives teenage mothers $1 each day they don’t get pregnant again. $365 may sound like a lot but is much cheaper than having to take care of a newborn or trying to relocate it to a good family.

 If they use nudges right, governments and large institutions can spur wise decisions at scale and thus, make life better for everyone!